No Fault Divorce UK: The New Divorce Law Explained

 How does a no-fault divorce work?

 In June 2020, Parliament passed the Divorce, Dissolution and Separation Act 2020, which is now an act of Parliament.

 The new law has retained the irretrievable breakdown of a marriage as the sole ground for divorce.
 However, the requirement to specify one of the five grounds for divorce is replaced with a ‘statement of irretrievable breakdown’ – thereby eliminating the requirement to administer any blame.

 The basis of the new law remains the same: divorce is only possible when a marriage has irretrievably broken down.
-However, the definition of an irretrievable breakdown has expanded to include two key changes.

 The relevant laws on the dissolution of a civil partnership will also be updated.
 The idea is that broadly the same system and principles, complete with the no-fault declaration of irretrievable breakdown, will apply to both divorce and civil partnership dissolution.

 The cost of getting a divorce is not a simple question to answer, simply because there are various caveats, such as solicitors fees, court fees, and the complexity of your finances.

 However, in the simplest of terms, a divorce in England and Wales will cost a minimum of £593, which is the mandatory court fee unless you’re on a low income or receive certain benefits.